burhanmt/property/Readme.md

 in a convenient way.
 In the future we can have more external source, so this class is the one responsible to instantiate them without complexity.

-Look at the code below how to instantiate a class with "FactroyData":
+Look at the code below how to create a class with "FactoryData":
 ```
       $properties = DataFactory::obtainData(PropertiesData::class)
                                  ->getJsonDataFromExternalSource()
                                  ->showData();
 ```
 "PropertiesData::class" is a external source component.
 It is sealed.
 You can not inherit or change the properties of this class.
-You can instantiate it via DataFactory.
+You can create it via DataFactory.
 It makes our code more readable and more expandable.

 ## File Structure